 You should keep the following bullet points in mind while drafting your billing/payment clause:

-The parties intend that this Agreement create an Independent Contractor relationship between them.
-Subcontractor is not an agent or employee of Contractor for any purpose.
-Contractor is not responsible for deducting, and shall not deduct, from payments to Subcontractor any amounts for withholding tax, FICA, insurance or other similar item relating to Subcontractor or Subcontractor’s employees.
-Subcontractor shall be solely responsible for deducting and paying such items.
-Neither Subcontractor nor Subcontractor’s employees shall be eligible or entitled to any of the benefits to which employees of Contractor may be entitled on the account of Contractor, such as worker’s compensation, unemployment compensation, insurance, paid vacations, paid holidays, pension, profit sharing, Social Security, and other benefits that may be available.
+The parties intend that this Agreement creates an Independent Contractor relationship between them.
+The subcontractor is not an agent or employee of the Contractor for any purpose.
+The contractor is not responsible for deducting, and shall not deduct, from payments to Subcontractor any amounts for withholding tax, FICA, insurance or other similar item relating to Subcontractor or Subcontractor’s employees.
+The subcontractor shall be solely responsible for deducting and paying such items.
+Neither Subcontractor nor Subcontractor’s employees shall be eligible or entitled to any of the benefits to which employees of Contractor may be entitled on the account of Contractor, such as worker’s compensation, unemployment compensation, insurance, paid vacations, paid holidays, pension, profit-sharing, Social Security, and other benefits that may be available.

 Consult local laws to determine the validity of a non-compete clause.